Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Synchronization as a growth process for non-odd coupling

 In Fig.~\ref{figWGdelta0250K4} we show the roughness $W_\phi(t)$ and the height-difference correlation $G_\phi(\ell,t)$ for a system of $L=1024$ oscillators, from numerical simulations of Eq.\ \eqref{eqsim} with $\delta = \pi/4$ and $K=4$.
-All the elements, symbols and colors have the same meaning as in Fig.~\ref{figWGdelta0K40} (in that case $\delta = 0$, $K=40$).
+All the elements, symbols, and colors have the same meaning as in Fig.~\ref{figWGdelta0K40}.
 In the upper panel, the roughness saturates for times on the order to $10^3$.
-In the inset we show that the average squared slope $\langle\overline{(\Delta \phi)^2} \rangle$ (black circles) hardly follows the power-law growth, $t^{2(\alpha-\alpha_\text{loc})/z}$ expected from Eq.\ (\ref{glt_mod}), and becomes close to saturation at a much shorter time scale than that needed for the saturation of the roughness \cite{lopez99}.
+In the inset we show that the average squared slope $\langle\overline{(\Delta \phi)^2} \rangle$ (black circles) hardly follows the power-law growth, $t^{2(\alpha-\alpha_\text{loc})/z}$ expected from Eq.\ (\ref{glt_mod}), and stabilizes at a much shorter time scale than that needed for the saturation of the roughness \cite{lopez99}.
 This somewhat puzzling behavior is anticipated by the early saturation of the average of the maximum squared local slope (inset, red asterisks).
 Indeed the latter quantity is a proxy for the evolution of the facet with the steepest slope, as will be illustrated below.
 The most probable value of the squared slope (inset, blue crosses) also behaves in a completely different way than it did for $\delta = 0$ (see the inset of the upper panel in Fig.~\ref{figWGdelta0K40}): at some point it leaves the very small values from which it started and rises close to the value of $\langle\overline{(\Delta \phi)^2} \rangle$ itself.
-This issue will be addressed in more detail in Appendix \ref{AppA}, and less specifically in Appendix \ref{AppB}, where a similar behavior is seen for other choices of $\delta \neq 0$.
+This issue will be addressed further in Appendix \ref{AppA}.

 A more detailed view on space correlations beyond nearest neighbors is provided by the full height-difference correlation function $G_\phi(\ell,t)$, shown in the lower panel of Fig.~\ref{figWGdelta0250K4}.
 A dependence on distance of the form $\ell^{2\alpha_\text{loc}}$ is observed, as well as a growth in time that proceeds until $W_\phi(t)$ reaches saturation, but it appears to slow down earlier than for $\delta = 0$.
-Full agreement with Eq.\ (\ref{glt_mod}) can be appreciated in the data collapse of $G_\phi(\ell,t)$ which is displayed in the inset.
+Full agreement with Eq.\ (\ref{glt_mod}) can be appreciated in the data collapse of $G_\phi(\ell,t)$, which is displayed in the inset.